 Consider that although large trucks account for just 3 percent of all registered vehicles on the road, they account for 13 percent of all roadway fatalities.Truck Driver Fatigue

 Perhaps the biggest problem posed by many truckers is that they are tired.

-This is not always their fault, as it is well-established many trucking companies expect their drivers to push themselves to the brink in order to make tight shipping deadlines.
+This is not always their fault, as our Fort Lauderdale attorneys know that many trucking companies expect their drivers to push themselves to the brink in order to make tight shipping deadlines.

 Truckers are limited by federal hours of service regulations to 11-hour drive limits following 10 consecutive hours off and 14-hour limits following 10 consecutive hours off.
 They are also required to take a 30-minute break within the first eight hours of a shift in order to stay alert.